world-class/REPL/online_courses/free/README.md

     - [Desarrollo del lado servidor: NodeJS, Express y MongoDB](https://www.coursera.org/learn/desarrollo-lado-servidor-nodejs-express-mongodb)

+## Game development
+- [CS50's Introduction to Game Development](https://www.edx.org/professional-certificate/harvardx-computer-science-for-game-development) - HarvardX - *"Learn about the development of 2D and 3D interactive games in this hands-on course, as you explore the design of games such as Super Mario Bros., Pokémon, Angry Birds, and more.
+The course explores principles of 2D and 3D graphics, animation, sound, and collision detection using frameworks like Unity and LÖVE 2D, as well as languages like Lua and C#."*

 ## Git & GitHub
 - [Git Essential Training](https://www.linkedin.com/learning/git-essential-training) (_free with free trial_) - LinkedIn Learning. *"Using a step-by-step approach, author Kevin Skoglund presents the commands that enable efficient code management and reveals the fundamental concepts behind version control systems and the Git architecture.
 Discover how to track changes to files in a repository, review previous edits, and compare versions of a file; create branches to test new ideas without altering the main project; and merge those changes into the project if they work out.*"
 - [Git Started with GitHub](https://www.udemy.com/git-started-with-github/) - Udacity. *"This course is designed to jump right into showing how Git and GitHub work together, focusing on the Git basic workflow.
 Students can expect to learn the minimum needed to start using Git in about 30 minutes."*